 2. Check if the Boards are Dry

-Next, check the moisture content in the boards because they can only be stained when dry.
-To do this, drive a nail into the side of the board and pull it out.
+Check the moisture content in the boards because they can only be stained when dry.
+To do this, drive a nail into the board side and pull it out.
 If the nail is wet – there’s still moisture in the wood and you should leave it to dry some more.

 You can also try the water bead test.
 Sprinkle some water on the boards and leave it for a few minutes.
 If the water is absorbed, it means the boards are dry and ready to accept the wood stain.
 If the water beads on the boards, it means they can’t absorb stain yet.

-New pressure-treated wood is usually clean, so you don’t have to remove dirt stains.
-However, old treated boards and already-installed decks and fences would have dirt and grime on them, so you need to wash them.
+New pressure-treated wood is usually clean, so you don’t have to clean them.
+But, old pressure-treated wood surfaces are usually riddled with dirt, dust, debris, and imperfections, so you need to clean them.

 4. Do a Patch Test